pickyourtrail_logo

 Q4: What is the schedule for the museum operation, and what is the ticket cost?

-Q5: What is the best route to the Coffee Museum Dubai by public transport?
+Q5: What is the best route to the Dubai Coffee Museum by public transport?

-Q6: Are there any coffee-related souvenirs I can get there?
+Q6: Are there any coffee-related souvenirs available?

-Yes-a variety of items like beans, brewing equipment, books, and accessories inspired by the coffee culture theme are available in the museum shop.
+Yes, a variety of items like beans, brewing equipment, books, and accessories inspired by the coffee culture theme are available in the museum shop.

 Customise your own sooper hit itinerary